PROOSIS - Propulsion Object-Oriented Simulation Software

-PROOSIS is currently the state-of-the-art tool for advanced gas turbine engine performance and is essentially an acronym for PRopulsion Object Oriented SImulation Software.
-PROOSIS has all the capabilities of EcosimPro plus some additional capabilities required for simulating aeronautical gas turbines such as performance maps handling, multipoint design tools, design with constraints, export of models using SAE standards, etc. It also provides the TURBO toolkit with typical components for modelling any type of gas turbine.
+PROOSIS is currently the state-of-the-art tool for advanced gas turbine engine performance simulation and is essentially an acronym for PRopulsion Object Oriented SImulation Software.
+PROOSIS, as an engine modelling software, has all the capabilities of EcosimPro plus some additional capabilities required for simulating aeronautical gas turbines such as performance maps handling, multipoint design tools, design with constraints, export of models using SAE standards, etc. It also provides the TURBO toolkit with typical components for modelling any type of gas turbine.

 A brief history of development and application in EU FP projects